My father, a truly remarkable man, passed away at age 79 in 2002. One of the most important things he taught me was the importance of setting goals

 Left: My wallet and I wisely bypassed the merchandise booth.

 Above left: I finally made it into the curling rink, a half-hour late, to watch the women's bronze medal match between China

 Above right: That's me on international TV, entering the curling rink.
 I'm wearing a white pullover and am under the green

 Olympics banner on the left side.
 Hey, I'm a star!

 Above left: The Chinese (in red) took an early lead against the Swiss, then the Swiss rallied.
 I can still hear the

-Swiss fans chanting, "Hopp, Schweiz!" which I think means, "Let's go, Switzerland."
+Swiss fans chanting, "Hopp, Schweiz!" which means something like, "Let's go, Switzerland."
 Being of Swiss ancestry, of course, I rooted

 for my countrywomen.